rackerlabs/terraform-provider-spot/manual-release/README.md

 ==================

 1. Comment `signs` section from `.goreleaser.yml`
-2. Decide a release tag, for example, `0.0.3`
+2. Choose the release version, latest version +1, for example, `0.0.3`
+3. Copy the passphrase for signing the release assets.
-3. Run script `release.sh` from root of this repository.
+3. Run script `manual-release/release.sh 0.0.3`.
 It will build release assets under `./dist` directory.
 4. Verify a release assets [here](https://github.com/rackerlabs/terraform-provider-spot/releases).
 5. Publish the release.